shmorri/docs-casa-prod/docs/source/plugins/consent-management.md

 # Consent Management Plugin
 ## Overview
-The Consent Management plugin gives end-users the ability to view and revoke previously granted authorizations provided to applications accessed with their account in a Gluu Server.
+The Consent Management plugin gives end-users the ability to view and revoke OAuth2 authorizations they previously granted to applications accessed using their account in a Gluu Server.

 ## Requirements